crc-org/crc/images/build-integration/README.md

 * targetFolder Name of the folder on the target host under $HOME where all the content will be copied
 * junitFilename Name for the junit file with the tests results
 * suiteTimeout Set the timeout for running the suite.
 Default 90m
+* labelFilter Filter tests to be executed based on label expression

 ### Windows amd64